dufferzafar/win-butler/README.md

   * Similar to backup buddy.

 * Screenshots
+  * Upload any image via a Traymenu
-  * Add Shift to upload in all...
+  * Add Shift to upload in all

-* Global Ctrl + W
-  * WhiteList/BlackList
-  * Maps to Alt+F4
-  * But in some applications to Ctrl+W

 ## <a name="changelog"></a>Changelog

+* Remapped a few hotkeys.
-* Ctrl + F - Launches Everything search in the current folder.
+* Windows + F - Launches Everything search in the current folder.
 * Added: Alt + Ctrl + X - Launches the currently opened file's folder from sublime.
+This hotkey is off by default, as I use a [Sublime Plugin](https://github.com/dufferzafar/homepages/python-scripts/Sublime%20Text%203%20Plugins/
+) to open the project/file folder.

 * **2.8**: